 Let’s give you an example of what happens if you use sublimation ink on a regular printer:

-You filled up sublimation ink in the printer, inserted the paper, and pressed the print option.
+You filled up the sublimation ink in the printer, inserted the paper, and pressed the print option.
 Within seconds, the ink starts to leak from the printer, and your paper will still be blank.

 What happened?
-There wasn’t any technology that pressurized the ink to turn gas, thus the vaporization didn’t even take place and resultantly you got nothing.
+There wasn’t any technology that pressurized the ink to turn gas.
+Thus the vaporization didn’t even take place, and resultantly, you got nothing.
 Not just that, but you’ll also end up damaging the entire printer completely to be used with regular ink again.

 Sublimation ink compatibilities: